 The Jewish dimension sits inside that problem naturally.
 Appell is not interesting merely as a Jewish comic abroad.
 He is interesting as someone operating inside the old Jewish skill of moving between worlds through language and timing while staying alert to how fragile that movement can be.

-He helped build a scene, not just a persona
+He helped build a scene beyond his own persona

 The stronger versions of Appell's biography also note his role in projects like LaughBeijing and in digital platforms where he reached broader Chinese audiences.
 That matters because it keeps the story from collapsing into individual charm.
-He was not only performing within a comedy ecosystem.
-He was helping make one more visible and more connected.
+He was performing within a comedy ecosystem and helping make one more visible and more connected, much as other contemporary Jewish comics, including Alex Edelman, turn identity into a live problem of audience, timing, and trust.

 That is a sturdier accomplishment than going viral for speaking Mandarin onstage.
 Viral attention comes and goes.
 Scene-building lasts longer.